techyhippy/RemoveCrudAfterFileExtension/README.md

 # Remove Crud After File Extension

-This is a NZBGet post-processing script removes extra characters after file extensions for supported media files.
+This is a NZBGet post-processing script that removes extra characters after file extensions for supported media files.

 ## Supported File Types